Newton's method for nonlinear mappings into vector bundles

 \section{Local convergence of Newton's method}

-Similar to the case of linear spaces we will now study the local convergence of Newton's method for mappings into vector bundles.
+In this section we will study local convergence of Newton's method for mappings into vector bundles.
 This will require some preparation.
-To formulate local superlinear convergence requires a metric on $\X$ to measure the distance of iterates.
+Formulating local superlinear convergence requires a metric on $\X$ to measure the distance of iterates.
 In our general setting we are considering Banach manifolds which may not be endowed with a Riemannian metric.
 Thus, we will discuss a slightly more general way to define a metric on a manifold.
 Second, we will derive a geometric criterion on Newton- and strict differentiability.
 This will be especially useful later to connect our \emph{a-priori} analysis of local convergence with some computable \emph{a-posteriori} quantities, which are defined in the spirit of Deuflhard \cite{Deuflhard}.
 With these tools we can then give criteria for local superlinear convergence of Newton's method.